mayank1612/namaste-react/README.md

   Your components will re-render an extra time to find bugs caused by impure rendering.
   Your components will re-run Effects an extra time to find bugs caused by missing Effect cleanup.
   Your components will be checked for usage of deprecated APIs.
+- JSX doesn't return null,undefined and false
+- The nullish coalescing (??) operator is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+- logical AND or short circuit '&&' operator, the operator returns the value of the first falsy operand encountered when evaluating from left to right, or the value of the last operand if they are all truthy.
+- falsy values = null, undefined, false, 0, "", NaN
+- truthy values means all values except falsy values
+- In useState, whenever using state variable to update new value, use function version in setState
+- state variable will change only when it is rerendered, so it clubs all state changes when performed multiple at a time without using function on same state and in result update only last useState